A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Implementation

-The experiments are conducted in PyTorch \cite{NEURIPS2019_9015} with a CUDA-enabled GPU.
-In our experiments, we first train the BSNet, and then use the trained BSNet to guide the training process of Estimator by converting the Beltrami coefficient $\mu$ to its corresponding mapping, which is subsequently used to compute the loss function.
+The experiments are conducted with PyTorch framework \cite{NEURIPS2019_9015}.
+In our experiments, we adopt a two-stage training scheme.
+The BSNet is trained at the first stage, followed by the training process of the estimator network with the trained BSNet fixed and serving as the Beltrami equation solver that converts the Beltrami coefficient $\mu$ to its corresponding QC map.

-We use the RMSprop optimizer with a momentum of 0.9 to train the two models.
-When training the BSNet, the learning rate is set to 0.0002, $\gamma$ is set to 50.
-We set the hyper-parameters of Estimator, $\alpha$, $\beta$ and $\eta$ to 400, 1 and 1 correspondingly.
-The learning rate is 0.00002.
-Both models are trained for 2000 epochs.
+Both two models are trained independently with 2000 epochs using the RMSprop optimizer \cite{rmsprop} with a momentum of 0.9.
+For the training of BSNet, the learning rate is set to 0.0002.
+For the training of the estimator, the hyper-parameters $\alpha$, $\beta$ and $\eta$ in \cref{Estimator_loss} are set to 1, 1 and 400 respectively and the learning rate is set to 0.00002.

-Since the function of BSNet is to convert any given Beltrami coefficients to their corresponding deformations, this network is irrelevant to the specific tasks.
-So there is no need to retrain BSNet when we face a new task with the same input shape.
+Note that the BSNet plays the role of Beltrami equation solver that maps any given Beltrami coefficient to its corresponding deformation map.
+Hence the BSNet is indeed irrelevant to any specific task.
+On top of that, it is unnecessary to retrain the BSNet whenever we encounter a new task that deals with data of the same size.

-Although we train BSNet in an unsupervised method, we need to synthesize sufficient Beltrami coefficients to train it.
-The dataset used to synthesize Beltrami coefficients is ILSVRC2012 \cite{ILSVRC15}, which has sufficient images to support the training.
+The BSNet is trained in an unsupervised way since the ground-truth QC maps which can serve as training labels are not available.
+In the loss function we solve the discretized second-order elliptic PDE, i.e. the linear system \cref{linear_system}, within which $C_s$ and $C_t$ are computed directly from the input Beltrami coefficient $\mu$.
+We synthesize all kinds of Beltrami coefficients as training data using ILSVRC2012 \cite{ILSVRC15}, a dataset consisting of large amounts of realistic images.
+We preprocess these images by data augmentation techniques, then use them to generate smooth $\mu$ and noisy $\mu$.
+By combining the smooth $\mu$ and noisy $\mu$, we generate acceptable $\mu$ associated to `realistic' mappings which possess both low and high frequency information.

-To demonstrate the efficiency of our proposed algorithm, for each real world image registration task, we also trained a VoxelMorph model with the same dataset and preprocessing methods and its default hyper-parameters for 2000 epochs.
-The experimental results show the superiority of our proposed model.
+To demonstrate the effectiveness of our proposed algorithm, for the underwater image registration task, we train for comparison a VoxelMorph \cite{balakrishnan2019voxelmorph} model with the same dataset, preprocessing methods and its default hyper-parameters for 2000 epochs.
+We also show some experimental results generated by the Hyperelastic methods \cite{burger2013hyperelastic}.